Classic Southern Style Meatloaf just like your mother (or grandmother) used to make. Simple and easy to prepare!

 Adding eggs and breadcrumbs makes sure the meatloaf stays together.
 There is nothing more disappointing than a meatloaf that falls apart.
 That is why it is so important to blend all ingredients well.

 When you want to satisfy every palate at your dinner table give this Classic Southern Style Meatloaf a time slot on your dinner menu.
 You will not be disappointed!
-And because I use very little breadcrumbs, this is an awesome low carb recipe for those on various diets.
+And because I use very few breadcrumbs, this is an awesome low-carb recipe for those on various diets.

 Begin by adding the eggs and whipping cream into a small bowl.
 Whisk(paid link) until smooth and set to the side.

 Chop your onions and green onions into small pieces and set to the side.

 Add ground beef into a large bowl.
 Add all remaining ingredients except the tomato sauce and set aside a handful of green onions for the topping.

 Mix the ingredients by hand until well blended then add to your baking pan while forming the meatloaf into an oval-like shape.

 Pre-heat oven to 375 degrees and bake covered for 30 minutes.
 After 30 minutes, remove the cover and top the meatloaf off with tomato sauce and a handful of green onions.
 Cook uncovered for the remaining 30 minutes.